 Then the hero enters the tavern.
 But it does not make such a strong impression as the city, because it is just a courtyard with rather fragile, as it turns out, tables, and it is surrounded by arches that would rather be characteristic of some churchyard.
 Here, a gallery on wooden poles would be much more suitable.

-Again, returning to the city, I can say that the colonial town is very pretty.
+Again, returning to the city in Assassin's Creed 4, I can say that the colonial town is very pretty.
 Painted in, on the one hand, contrasting, and on the other hand, not bright colors of the house indicate that natural dyes were used.
 In the fountain, water oozes slightly, and does not jet upwards, as in modern fountains, since in those centuries it was a source of water, and not an adornment of the city.

 Of course, I am not an architectural historian, and I will not go into the analysis of such subtle decorative elements, but I will repeat once again that in general, I liked the way Havana is drawn in Assassin's Creed IV Black Flag.